Fall Of The White Lotus

 And to the Lord Chamberlain's silent satisfaction it was the start of a loving habit for them to have lunch together by the waterside of the turtle duck pond.

-A/N: This chapter title is a prompt I took from the 2016 Zutara Month on Tumblr.
+A/N: This chapter is based on a 2016 Zutara Month prompt.

 And since I love Princexuko's meta post on Tumblr comparing Zuko's statue in Republic City to Ozai's in Fire Fountain City I incorporated a sequence where Zuko has to approve of a design for his new statue.